 Washington DC Monuments at night

 Are you planning a Washington DC trip and thinking about visiting the DC monuments at night?
+Imagine the Lincoln Memorial at night all lit up!
+I bet you want to find the best night tours in Washington DC.

 If you have been following along on my blog you will know that I am based in Utah.
-One exciting thing you may not know is that I lived just outside of Washington DC and was able to explore a lot of the east coast during our time there.
+One exciting thing you may not know is that I lived just outside of Washington DC and was able to explore a lot of the East Coast during our time there.

-I love Washington DC and all of the East Coast Historical Sites.
+I love Washington DC and all of the East Coast historical sites.
 I wish I could have lived there longer!

 Let’s plan everything you need to know when visiting the DC monuments at night!